Mystici Corporis Christi: Role of the laity

-The encyclical teaches that both lay people and the leadership have a role to play in the Catholic Church.
+The encyclical teaches that both laypeople and the leadership have a role to play in the Catholic Church.
 Lay people are at the forefront of the Church, and have to be aware of 'being the Church', not just 'belonging to the Church'.
 At the same time, the Pope and bishops are responsible for providing leadership for all the faithful.
 Together, they are the Church and work for the good of the Church.

 Apostles and bishops

 The encyclical states that Christ, while still on earth, instructed by precept, counsel and warnings "in words that shall never pass away, and will be spirit and life" to all men of all times.
 He conferred a triple power on his Apostles and their successors, to teach, to govern, to lead men to holiness, making this power, defined by special ordinances, rights and obligations, the fundamental law of the whole Church.
 God governs directly and guides personally the Church which He founded.
 Pius XII quoted Proverbs 21:1, noting that God reigns within the minds and hearts of men, and bends and subjects their wills to His good pleasure, even when rebellious.

 Mystici Corporis requests the faithful to love their Church and to always see Christ in her, especially in the old and sick members.
 They must accustom themselves "to see Christ Himself in the Church.
 For it is Christ who lives in His Church, and through her, teaches, governs, and sanctifies; it is Christ also who manifests Himself differently in different members of His society".